LittleIta/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-#1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
-#2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
 To calculate the average daily pattern, we'll generate a time series plot of the 5-minute interval (along the x-axis) and the average number of steps taken.
-The code to accomplisch this is:
+The code to accomplish this is:

 ```r
 steps_by_interval <- aggregate(steps~interval, activity, mean, na.rm=TRUE)